-In addition to these series of policy-oriented reports, a ‘Final Strategy Report and an Agent-Based Modelling (AMB) tool is being developed, to assist policymakers and key stakeholders to make informed decisions around the land-waste-water nexus.
+In addition to these series of policy-oriented reports, a ‘Final Strategy Report and an Agent-Based Modelling (AMB) tool was developed, to assist policymakers and key stakeholders to make informed decisions around the land-waste-water nexus.
 Using the policy reports as a base, the strategy report delves deeper into the three themes of land-use, water and waste, and associated challenges.
 Following this discussion, the report analyses four possible scenarios for the CMA using the ABM tool to identify the temporal effects on land-use, water and waste.

 The report concludes by laying out specific recommendations for more sustainable management of land, water, waste and the emerging tensions from their interaction.
 The recommendations range from addressing structural issues in governance and planning to more shorter-term interventions.